Banner

 As visitors to the Berlin event enjoyed some hearty legume-based fare, they listened to Shiva’s rousing address.
 She described the human and environmental impact of farming with genetically modified seeds and urged listeners to respect the integrity of plants.

-Hamon lamented the losses that have been faced in both the gastronomic and agricultural sectors, with many people losing their connections to the natural world.
+Hamon lamented the losses that have been faced in both the hospitality and agricultural sectors, with many people losing their connections to the natural world.
 Ending on a hopeful note, he encouraged listeners to reclaim power over food systems and fight for the common good.

 Also joining from France, Jean-François Tedesco introduced an intriguing project, describing how the rare ‘Meat Bean’ from the Rhône-Alpes region was saved from extinction through DIVINFOOD’s Living Labs initiative.
 Testing the bean in different growing conditions, looking into its economic viability, and working with a range of different chefs, their project explored the bean’s entire lifecycle from seed to plate.